-Priority Initiative Response to the following market trend Progress in 2019/20 An adaptive and resilient organization With ongoing economic uncertainty, all Provincial public sector organizations are under more scrutiny to ensure that taxpayer and donor dollars are used wisely and efficiently while providing maximum impact to the broader community.
-Banff Centre advanced the three stated pillars of its vision: accessibility, program impact and evaluation, and program development.
-Banff Centre sought to maintain and increase its financial support to artists and to provide accessible/responsive artistic programming in 2019/20.
-More than 60% of Banff Centre participants received financial support at an average level of 50% of total program costs (program fees, housing and meals).
-Banff Centre engaged a research consultant to study the opportunity to establish deeper applied research, summits, and think tanks to lead Canadian arts and culture policy research, creation, and communication which would serve the creative industry.
-This research, along with the recently revised program evaluation model informed decisions on program content and design.
-Banff Centre maintained its responsiveness and relevance.
-28% of Arts program offerings were either first-time pilots, or second time offerings.
-In line with the goal to increase sustainability of funding through endowments, Banff Centre successfully applied to the Endowment Incentives Component of the Canada Cultural Investment Fund receiving a \$652,422 grant (66% match) leveraged against \$988,345 in eligible private sector donations.
-The total market value of Banff Centre's Endowment as of March 31, 2020 was \$49,227,192.17.
+An adaptive and resilient With ongoing economic uncertainty, all Banff Centre advanced the three stated pilla Provincial public sector organizations are under more scrutiny to ensure that taxpayer and donor dollars are used wisely and efficiently while providing maximum impact to the broader community.
+Banff Centre sought to maintain and increase financial support to artists and to provide accessible/responsive artistic programming 2019/20.
+More than 60% of Banff Centre participants received financial support at an level of 50% of total program costs (program housing and meals).
+Banff Centre engaged a research consultant the opportunity to establish deeper applied research, summits, and think tanks to lead C arts and culture policy research, creation, an communication which would serve the creat industry.
+This research, along with the recently revises program evaluation model informed decision program content and design.
+Banff Centre maintained its responsiveness: relevance, 28% of Arts program offerings we either first-time pilots, or second time offerir.
+In line with the goal to increase sustainability funding through endowments, Banff Centre successfully applied to the Endowment Ince Component of the Canada Cultural Investment receiving a \$652,422 grant (66% match) level against \$988,345 in eligible private sector decision of the Canada Cultural Investment receiving a \$652,422 grant (66% match) level against \$988,345 in eligible private sector decision of the Canada Cultural Investment of the Canada Cultural In luation, e its in average n fees, to study anadian d ive d ns on and ere gs. of ntives ent Fund eraged